nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/driver_examples/lcdif/lcdif_examples_readme.md

 - Personal Computer
 - RK055AHD091 MIPI panel (Not necessary if use other panel.
 Not used in lcdif_dbi_rgb565 project)
 - RK055MHD091 MIPI panel (Not necessary if use other panel.
 Not used in lcdif_dbi_rgb565 project)
 - TFT Proto 5" CAPACITIVE board HW REV 1.01 by Mikroelektronika.
 (Named as SSD1963 panel in project.
 Not necessary if use MIPI panel.
-Only used in lcdif_dbi_rgb565 project.)
+Only used in lcdif_dbi_rgb565 project)
 - RM67162 smart MIPI panel (Not necessary if use other panel.
-Only used in lcdif_dbi_rgb565 project.)
+Only used in lcdif_dbi_rgb565 project)
 - RaspberryPi Panel (Not necessary if use other panel.
 Not used in lcdif_dbi_rgb565 project)
+- CO5300 smart MIPI Panel (Not necessary if use other panel.
+Only used in lcdif_dbi_rgb565 project)

 Board settings
 ============